Lexington’s most-booked restaurants

 Each month, OpenTable — a popular restaurant reservation platform — releases a list of the most booked restaurants in major US cities.
 Based on “nearly 500,000 new global diner reviews,” these are the top five most-booked restaurants in Lexington.

-1. Carson’s on Main | Truly a local favorite, Carson’s original downtown location is the perfect outing for $10 old fashioneds during happy hour, classic steaks and signature entrees like the Sweet + Spicy Ribs.
+1. Carson’s on Main | Truly a local favorite, Carson’s original downtown location is the perfect outing for $10 old fashioneds during happy hour, classic steaks, and signature entrees like the Sweet + Spicy Ribs.
 Editor Alexis loves stopping in for lunch, where Carson’s serves some of the best burgers in town.
 Pro tip: Weekday reservations are fairly easy to come by, but you will need to plan at least a week in advance for a weekend reservation.
 You may need to book more than a month in advance for a day with a seasonal event.
 For example: Brunch before Keeneland’s Spring Meet opening weekend.

-2. Carson’s at Andover | If you’re a fan of Carson’s, and haven’t had the chance to explore the second location, it offers the same menu + drinks with a different design concept.
-A few standout features is the elevated decor, an all-season terrace, and a larger bar accompanied by windows overlooking a lake.
+2. Carson’s at Andover | If you’re a fan of Carson’s and haven’t had the chance to explore the second location, it offers the same menu + drinks with a different design concept.
+A few standout features are the elevated decor, an all-season terrace, and a larger bar accompanied by windows overlooking a lake.

-3. Malone’s — Hamburg | A classic dinner spot known for it’s great food, but still offers a lively, laid back environment.
+3. Malone’s — Hamburg | A classic dinner spot known for its great food, Malone’s offers a lively, laid back environment.
 It’s the perfect spot to catch a game or bring friends after the races this spring.
-Editor’s Pick: We’re never getting tired of the Malone’s Lexingtonian salad.
+We’re never getting tired of the Malone’s Lexingtonian salad.
 Pro tip: It’s best to make a weekend reservation a week in advance, but be mindful of UK Athletics schedule.

 4. Jeff Ruby’s Steakhouse | Arguably the best fine dining experience in Lexington, this restaurant has top of the line sushi, wagyu beef, and classics like steak + lobster, lobster burrow, and more.
-Pro tip: Similar to Carson’s weekday reservations can be flexible with enough notice, but weekend reservations need to be planned in advance, especially if you have a large party.
+Pro tip: Similar to Carson’s, weekday reservations can be flexible with enough notice, but weekend reservations need to be planned in advance, especially if you have a large party.
 The restaurant has limited Saturday evening availability for the next month.

-5. Malone’s — Palomar | Lexingtonians are in luck, with three Malone’s locations across the city: Hamburg, Palomar and Lansdowne, which also landed in OpenTable’s top 10.
+5. Malone’s — Palomar | Lexingtonians are in luck, with three Malone’s locations across the city: Hamburg, Palomar, and Lansdowne, which also landed in OpenTable’s top 10.
 Malone’s is part of Bluegrass Hospitality Group (BHG), which also owns Harry’s, Drake’s and OBC Kitchen (No. 8 on the list).
 It’s safe to say Lexington is a big BHG fan.

 Curious about how more of Lexington restaurants ranked?
 View the rest of the most-booked hotspots or peruse best overall, best food, best value, and more rankings.